Skip Nav Destination

 Published: 28 September 2009

-... these divalent cations within the kidney.
+... of these divalent cations within the kidney.
 Accordingly, in Dent's disease, a disorder with defective proximal tubular transport, hypercalciuria is frequently observed.
 Dysfunctional thick ascending limb transport in Bartter's syndrome, familial hypomagnesaemia with hypercalciuria and nephrocalcinosis...

 Articles